qiskit-community/qiskit-aqt-provider/docs/guide.rst

    print(list(backend.target.operation_names))

-.. warning:: For implementation reasons, the transpilation target declares :class:`RXGate <qiskit.circuit.library.RXGate>` as basis gate.
-The AQT API, however, only accepts the more general :class:`RGate <qiskit.circuit.library.RGate>`, in addition to :class:`RZGate <qiskit.circuit.library.RZGate>`, the entangling :class:`RXXGate <qiskit.circuit.library.RXXGate>`, and the :class:`Measure <qiskit.circuit.measure.Measure>` operation.

 The transpiler's entry point is the :func:`qiskit.transpile <qiskit.compiler.transpile>` function.
 The optimization level can be tuned using the ``optimization_level=0,1,2,3`` argument.
 One can inspect how the circuit is converted from the original one:

 .. jupyter-execute::